evenrev1/evenmat/README.md

 #
 #   CHANGES are made every now and then.
 #
 #   CROSSREFERENCES are used a lot, so a download of it all is recommended.
-Downloading just one function might send you back here searching for it's required functions.
+Downloading just one function might send you back here searching for its required functions.
 #
 #   Good luck!